UbuntuBudgie/budgie-extras/budgie-window-shuffler/README.md

 ## Comment on latest development

 Added WIndowRules; functionality to open specific WMCLASS windows to specific monitor & position.
-To use it, create a .rule file, named after the WMCLASS, in ~/.config/budgie-extras/shuffler.
+To use it, create a .windowrule file, named after the WMCLASS, in ~/.config/budgie-extras/shuffler.
 Possible fields are:

  - XPosition=int
  - XPosition=int